timofeysie/acknowledge/notes/Core Java.md

 ^       Bitwise exclusive OR
 |       Bitwise inclusive OR

+- & and | can be used in logical AND bitwise operations
 - When operators of equal precedence appear in the same expression, a rule must govern which is evaluated first.
 All binary operators except for the assignment operators are evaluated from left to right; assignment operators are evaluated right to left.

 - Operators     Precedence